All businesses need customers to grow. And, to get these customers, they must capture their attention first.

 Are you aware that 99% of consumers check their personal email at least once every day?

 Indeed, email marketing is like a quiet, plodding horse or dobbin for businesses.
 According to McKinsey, email is 40 times more effective at acquiring new customers than Facebook or Twitter.
+People who buy products marketed through email spend 138% more than people that do not receive email offers.
 No wonder then that 42% of organisations cite email as one of their most effective lead generation channels.

 How to Use Email Marketing for Effective Lead Generation?